 But Downing Street said it did not meet the test for a vote, which required a major transfer of powers to Brussels.

-German Chancellor Angela Merkel and French President Nicolas Sarkozy met on Monday to discuss a blueprint for the future shape of the eurozone, as well as urgent steps to deal with Europe's financial and economic problems.'Not on table'
+German Chancellor Angela Merkel and French President Nicolas Sarkozy met on Monday to discuss a blueprint for the future shape of the eurozone, as well as urgent steps to deal with Europe's financial and economic problems.

 The meeting came ahead of a summit of all 27 EU leaders on Friday seen as crucial to supporting the euro and signalling the future direction of the eurozone.

 Following the meeting between their two leaders, Germany and France said the EU needed a new treaty signed by all EU members, but if that was not possible, signed by the 17 states which have adopted the euro.

 While the UK is not a member of the single currency, the prime minister says he will defend the UK's national interests should the eurozone move towards closer fiscal union and budgetary co-operation.

 But he is likely to face renewed calls for a referendum on any changes in the UK.